RouxRC/gazouilleur/README.md

 **Note:** MongoDB being limited to 2Go databases on 32bit systems, it is recommanded to install Gazouilleur on a 64bit machine for extreme use of the Twitter keyword tracking functionnality.

 **Note2:** MongoDB Version 2.2 at least is required to get the aggregate functions to work properly.
-Everything will work with older versions except for the "!tweetwith" command.
+Everything will work with older versions except for the "!tweetswith" command.

 Edit your apt `sources.list` file to include the following line: